 Viccy Adams has been a writer in residence with the Naxi people in rural Southwest China, created a virtual library of books by women, exhibited writing about sewing machines at the V&A, and burnt a day’s work to fuel a mobile sauna.
 Find her on socials @ViccyIsWriting or www.viccyadams.com

-Following in the footsteps of pioneers such as Anne Druyan and Carl Sagan in their preparation of the golden record for Voyager, Viccy Adams will be building upon her existing expertise in creative engagement projects for Winged Chariot’s project, Message Space.
-Viccy will be gathering a wide variety of messages to send into space, inspiring members of the public to take part, and leading workshops exploring the myriad of ways to relay a message.
+Following in the footsteps of pioneers such as Anne Druyan and Carl Sagan in their preparation of the golden record for Voyager, Viccy built upon her existing expertise in creative engagement projects for Winged Chariot’s project, Message Space.
+Viccy gathered a wide variety of messages to send into space, inspiring members of the public to take part, and led workshops exploring the myriad of ways to relay a message.
 What messages, stories, or tales of Earth today might we want to relay to future generations?

 Tom Bullough